Pregnancy is one of the most exciting times in a woman’s life.

 Nutritional recommendations for a healthy vegan pregnancy

-There is a common misconception that pregnancy requires twice the number of calories than normal, as there are now two or more people to count.
+There is a common misconception that pregnancy requires twice the number of calories than usual, as there are now two or more people to count.

-In reality, calorie needs remain the same as normal during the first trimester, only increasing to about 300 additional calories per day in the second and third trimesters, Panoff says.
+In reality, calorie needs remain the same as usual during the first trimester, only increasing to about 300 additional calories per day in the second and third trimesters, Panoff says.

 Since plant foods are often lower in calories, vegan women may need to pay more attention to their energy intake.